rstinejr/SimpleDotNetSQLite/README.md

 SQLite is a serverless database.
 You can drop a database by simply deleting the file (in this case, demo.db).

-# Implementation Notes

-To avoid complaints about incompatibility with netcoreapp2.0, I had to use version 1.5.166-beta of sqlite-net.

 When mapping classes to tables, sqlite-net enforces a naming convention of initial caps for fields; build error CS1002 occurs if this is violated.